 - If other family members also suffer anxiety

-The good news is that there are many avenues of treatment for anxiety – from basic meditation, to treatments with psychologists, to medication.
+The good news is that there are many avenues of treatment for anxiety – from basic meditation and lifestyle changes, to treatments with psychologists, to medication.
 There are also many support networks and organisations out there that provide help, sometimes free of charge.

 The most basic form of treatment for anxiety is breathing techniques and meditation.
 These can be easily incorporated into your daily routine.
 Another effective treatment is counselling with a psychologist, along with cognitive behavioural therapy whereby you change the patterns of behaviour and thinking that can trigger anxiety.
-Medications can also be prescribed to ease the symptoms.
+Medications can also be prescribed to treat anxiety.

 Finding the right combination of treatments will pave the way to management, and commonly, a full recovery from anxiety.